-The Silha Fellowships and Research Assistantships based at the University of Minnesota School of Journalism and Mass Communication provide outstanding law and graduate students with the opportunity to assist with a variety of Silha Center projects.
-Law and graduate students have helped to research and write a comprehensive outline on digital privacy for the Practising Law Institute’s annual Communications Law in the Digital Age conference, drafted comments on proposed regulations and rules before federal and state courts and administrative agencies, as well as prepared amicus briefs, including before the U.S. Supreme Court.
+The Silha Research Assistantships based at the University of Minnesota School of Journalism and Mass Communication provide outstanding law and graduate students with the opportunity to work on a variety of Silha Center projects.
+Law and graduate students have helped to research and write a comprehensive outline on global digital privacy for the Practising Law Institute’s annual Communications Law in the Digital Age conference, drafted comments on proposed regulations and rules before federal and state courts and administrative agencies, as well as prepared amicus briefs, including before the U.S. Supreme Court.
 In addition to undertaking scholarly research, Silha Fellows and Research Assistants are responsible for the writing, editing and production of the Silha Center’s Bulletin. http://www.silha.umn.edu

-Candidates for the Silha Fellowships and Research Assistantships should demonstrate experience in conducting legal research.
+Candidates for the Silha Research Assistantships should demonstrate experience in conducting legal research.
 Students pursuing a law degree or a concentration in legal scholarship are ideal.
 Candidates should also have an interest in media ethics.
 Applicants with an undergraduate journalism degree and/or prior experience in journalism are very strongly preferred.
-Fellowships and assistantships are usually awarded for one academic year (Fall and Spring semesters), but at least one position will begin in Summer 2013.
-Applicants seeking a Research Assistantship for Summer 2013 only will also be considered.
-Appointments range from a minimum of 10 hours to a maximum of 20 hours per week, and include a stipend and partial tuition and health insurance benefits.
+Assistantships are usually awarded for one academic year (Fall and Spring semesters), but at least one position will begin in Summer 2014.
+Applicants seeking a Research Assistantship, for Summer 2014, only to assist with research and writing of the 2014 PLI Communications Law outline, will also be considered.
+Appointments range from a minimum of 10 hours to a maximum of 20 hours per week, and include a stipend and, during the academic year, partial tuition and health insurance benefits.